Skip to Content

 Start with a smooth sided mason jar.

-You can use a pint or half pint size, depending on how much you want to spend to fill it.
-What’s more important is that the size is smooth.
+You can use a pint or half pint sized mason jar.
+Keep in mind, small mason jars will take less candy to fill it than a large mason jar will.
+Either size will work to make graduation mason jars.
+What really matters is that the sides are smooth.
 It’ll be easier for the rest of the craft that way.

-Remove the top (both the lid and the outer band).
+Remove the top of the jar (both the top of the lid and the outer band).

 Use the painter’s tape to tape off a section of the mason jar that will be spray painted.
-You can make any shape you want, but one with sharp edges (like a rectangle, trapezoid, etc.) will be easier than one with rounded edges.
+You can make any shape you want, but one with sharp edges (like a rectangle, trapezoid, etc.) will be easier to tape off than a shape with rounded edges.

 Make sure the painter’s tape is completely pushed down.